danielvijge/tw-video-scraper/README.md

 	- Change the location of the generatecommand.
 Replace `ffmpeg` with the full path to ffmpeg, e.g. `"C:\Program Files (x86)\ffmpeg\ffmpeg.exe"` (add quotes around it if the path contains spaces).
 1. Make sure Twonky is stopped.
 1. Copy the three files to `C:\Program Files (x86)\TwonkyMedia\cgi-bin`.
+1. Make sure there are not other plugins that provide the same functionality.
+To test, delete all files except `jpeg-scale.desc` and `cgi-jpegscale.exe`.
+If everything is working, you can place the other plugins back.
 1. Restart Twonky.
-1. Browse using the Flash browser, or using a television that supports thumbnails.
+1. Browse using the Flash browser (in version 6, or the normal browser for 7), or using a television that supports thumbnails.

 ## Future developments